darmendariz/impulse/README.md

 An end-to-end data pipeline and ML toolkit for Rocket League replay analysis.
 Impulse handles the full lifecycle—from collecting raw `.replay` files at scale, to parsing them into structured time-series data, to preprocessing and serving training-ready datasets to PyTorch.

+For analysis and modeling work on Rocket League data that uses Impulse as the underlying infrastructure, see [impulse-analysis](https://github.com/darmendariz/impulse-analysis).

 ## Overview

 Rocket League replays contain rich, high-frequency time-series data: 3D positions, velocities, rotations, and game state for every player and the ball at every frame.
 Impulse provides the infrastructure to turn this unstructured binary data into clean, normalized, ML-ready datasets.